vishvAsa/kalpAntaram/kANe/v5p2/07_mImAMsA_and_dharmashAstra/28_Introduction.md

 Kumarilabhatta - About 650-700 A. D. 1952

-Prabhākara – author of Brhati on Sabara's bhāsya-between 675-725 A. D.
+Prabhākara – author of Br̥hati on Sabara's bhāsya-between 675-725 A. D.

 Mandana-- Disciple of Kumārila or a younger contempor ary, wrote on both P. M. and Vedānta; in Vidhiviveka p.
 109 he quotes the Bṛhati (vide Pro. of 3rd O. Conf. p 479); his other works are Bhāvanāviveka, Vibhramaviveka and Mimārgā. nukramapika; between 680-720 A. D. Vide ABORI vol. 18 pp. 121-157 (by Prof. Kuppuswami Sastri), J. I. H. vol. XV pp. 320-329.

 Umbeka - pupil of Kumārila and commentator of Sloka vārtika and of Mandana's Bhāvanāviveka; generally identified with dramatist Bhavabhūti between 700-750 A. D.

-Salikanātha - pupil of Prabhākara and author of the com mentary Rjuvimala on Prabhākara's Brhati and of an independ ent work 'Prakaraṇa-pañoikā'.
+Salikanātha - pupil of Prabhākara and author of the com mentary Rjuvimala on Prabhākara's Br̥hati and of an independ ent work 'Prakaraṇa-pañoikā'.
 It is noteworthy that in Rjupimalā on Bṭhati (p.
 91) he quotes a verse from Ślokavārtika (Vākyādhikaraña verses 43-44) and refers to Kumārila with great respect as 'Yadābur-Vārtikakāra-miśrāḥ'; 710-770 A. D.

 Sureśvara--(called Viśvarūpa before he became a sannyāsin) disciple of Saṅkarācārya.
 Between 800-840 A. D.